North Bay Regional Health Centre

-The North Bay Regional Health Centre (NBRHC) is a medical facility located on a 32-acre site off of Highway 17 in North Bay, Ontario, consisting of two main buildings which cover 70,171 m2 of the site.
+The North Bay Regional Health Centre (NBRHC) is a medical facility located on a 32 acre site off of Highway 17 in North Bay, Ontario, Canada, consisting of two main buildings which cover 70,171 m2 of the site.
 The 3-story District Hospital occupies 275 acute care beds while the 2-story Regional Mental Health Centre contains 113 beds.
 The main circulation hall, known as "Main Street," runs along the entire length of the hospital and acts as a link between facilities.

 In addition to the main campus, the hospital also utilizes Kirkwood Place, a satellite site located in Sudbury.
 This four story facility is utilized by the NBRHC (first three stories) and Health Sciences North for regional mental health services for adults and seniors.
 It provides both outpatient services and inpatient care.

 A third facility is located in downtown North Bay and includes the Nipissing Detoxification and Substance Abuse Program and mental health clinics.
 The 2,185 m2 facility provides 29 residential treatment beds and 10 flex bed.
 Attached to this complex is a second, 3-storey, 870 m2 facility which services outpatient mental health services.